rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 ### What happened?
 The OVS is connected, handshake is done, the Table-miss flow entry has been added and the switching hub is in the status waiting for Packet-In.

 9. Now we shall confirm that the Table-miss flow entry has been added.
-To do so, execute the following in the *right terminal*.
+To do so, execute the following in the *right terminal*. <a	name="s9"></a>
 ```shell
 sh ovs-ofctl -O openflow13 dump-flows s1
 ```